w3c/wai-curricula/content/designer/interaction-design.md

   * specific keyboard shortcuts to support efficiency
   * first letter navigation to jump to specific pieces of data in lists and grids
 * identify situations when additional keyboard shortcuts are necessary, for example when designing a custom functionality that is not keyboard supported by default
-* explain how keyboard support benefits other ways of interacting, including voice interaction and interaction using assistive technologies
+* explain how keyboard support benefits other ways of interacting, including speech interaction and interaction using assistive technologies
 * evaluate the use of custom keyboard interactions
 * select keyboard interactions that do not conflict with the operating system, browser, and assistive technologies when possible
 * cooperate with developers to provide methods to remap or disable conflicting shortcuts